 About This Blog

-The second purpose of this blog is to attempt to inspire, challenge, and encourage those who read it.
-I’m not under any illusion that I have anything to say that hasn’t already been said in a more compelling manner.
+This blog is also an attempt to inspire, challenge, and encourage those who read it.
+I’m not under any illusion that I have anything to say that hasn’t already been said in a more compelling manner elsewhere.
 However, I do believe that some things need to be said as many times as possible by as many people as possible in order to transform them from mere words into the realities we live in.
 So, I add my voice to the cacophony.

 About This Fellow